4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The returned collection is two-dimensional:

 *   The first-level collection contains subcollections of formulas.
-Each subcollection reprensents a row.
+Cada subcolección representa una línea.
 *   Each subcollection defines cell values for the row.
 Values are text elements containing the cell formulas.

 #### Ejemplo